sentinel-hub/pin-library/_build/README.md

 If you are setting up a fresh repository, these are the steps to properly configure AWS CodeBuild process:

-- Sign-in into GitHub.com, click the user button (top right), select "Settings", "Developer settings", "Personal access tokens", "Generate new token", enter any name, and check everything under "repo".
+- Sign-in into GitHub.com, click the user button (top right), select "Settings", "Developer settings", "Personal access tokens", "Generate new token", enter any name, and check everything under "repo", "admin:repo_hook" and "admin:org_hook".
 You will get the new token.
 Copy and store it somewhere, as otherwise it will be lost.
 - You must have an AWS account that allows you to manage CodeBuild
 - Login into AWS, navigate to the CodeBuild and select "Build projects"
 - Click "Create build project"